-

 Additional Information

-- Aggregates in various size schools, often swimming rapidly.
+- Aggregates in various size schools that often swim rapidly.

 - Popular food and sport fish with great potential as an aquaculture species.